Master of Science in Management & Systems

 Professor:Sam Sultan [sam.sultan@nyu.edu]

-Class website: [workshop.sps.nyu.edu/~sultans/dwdm] (or) [samsultan.com/dwdm]
+Class website: [workshop.sps.nyu.edu/~sultans/dwdm] (or) [samsultan.com/dwdm/]

-Course Days: Fridays - January 26 - May 3 (no class March 22)
+Course Days: Fridays - September 6 - December 11 (no class November 29)

 Course Hours: 2:00pm - 4:35pm

 Modality/Location: Onsite.
-Midtown, room 1013
+Midtown, room 517

 Announcement(s):